ghc-proposals/ghc-proposals/README.rst

       This stage lasts as long as necessary if the author wishes.
 It could continue even when discussion was gone.

-      Continuing the discussion is a default choice if the author explicitly doesn't take another action.
+      Continuing the discussion is a default and automatic choice if the author does not explicitly take another action.

    B) **Action**: Withdrawal.